visforvali/ws297y/syllabus.md

 QUALITATIVE RESEARCH PROJECT ━━━	40%
 This project is divided into 3 “phases”: Research Introduction; Secondary Research; and Primary Research and Synthesis.
 Each targets specific parts of qualitative research: Introduction & Methodology (Phase 1); Literature Review (Phase 2); Results (Phase 3); Conclusion (Phase 3).
 You’ll submit two drafts of each phase: Draft 1, an ungraded process draft for describing and organizing ideas and evidence; and Draft 2, a revision.
 Your final formatted project will contain these revised, updated versions.

+# Materials

+All required texts and materials are provided for free.
+They're uploaded to Classes\Content\Read All the Things! and

+A cheap used book of your choosing.
+You can own it but it needs to be something you're willing to destroy.

+, are on Classes > Content > Readings.
+The syllabus is posted in Content > Syllabus and Discord #syllabus-rules.